haroldwo/abablog/content/post/crawler.md

 ## 2. Describe a crawler.

 Let's describe the crawler as a object.
 What attribute can a crawler own?
 These attributes will be used as parameter in our program.
 Let me see.
 Well, First of all, we need a target URL for visit.
 Then, we need set our HTTP head when we send request to the website.
-Also, there could be more than one link when we search something like picture so we need a array to store these links.
-Additionally, don't forget that it will be blocked by web server if it sends requests too frequently.
+Also, there could be more than one link when we search something like pictures so we need an array to store these links.
+Additionally, don't forget that the crawler will be blocked by a web server if it sends requests too frequently.
 We can set a interval for it.
 Now, Let's code.
 Please follow this mind to create a stronger crawler if you want.

 ```
 type Crawler struct {